EnhancedNetwork/TOHE-Docs/guides/Templates.md

 There is a Tutorial at the bottom of the Template Editor's page if you need it.
 If you do not want to watch it, here's a small guide about how to use it.

 1. Enter a Title for the template.
-This title will be displayed at the top of the template when its activated in game.
+This title will be displayed at the top of the template when it's activated in game.
 Here's what the title will look like by default:
 ![image](./images/TemplateTitle.png)
 1. Enter in what you want the template to display.
 You can edit the Font Size & Text Colors, but it is recommended to do it last.
 (From: Drakos)
 2. Enter in the name for this template.
 This name will also be the trigger word for this template. `[example]:this is an example template!` (`[example]` being the name/trigger word)